-A classic hijab wrap will suit most outfits, but, in order to ensure you're well prepared for any scenario, we advise filling your wardrobe with contemporary essential abayas that can be adapted to suit the events of the day ahead.
-From inner slip dresses to staple black open abayas, the classic hijab style can be worn with a pair of trainers and elegant trench coat for a timeless finish.
+A classic hijab wrap will suit most outfits.
+But, in order to ensure you're well prepared for any scenario, we advise filling your wardrobe with contemporary essential abayas that can be adapted to suit the events of the day ahead.
+From inner slip dresses to staple black open abayas, the classic hijab style is endlessly versatile whatever you pair it with.

 Next up on our list of fabulous hijab styles you need to know about is the sleek and elegant professional wrap.
 This sophisticated go-to is sure to rejuvenate any plain outfit, adding a welcome touch of class to an uncomplicated ensemble.

-The professional hijab style is perfectly suited to any daily activity, but is particularly favoured in working environments - be it a corporate meeting or a supermarket shift where looking neat and tidy is of the utmost importance.
+The professional hijab style is perfectly suited for everyday wear, particularly in working environments.
+Be it a corporate meeting or a supermarket shift, this hijab style is guaranteed to make sure your headscarf stays looking neat and tidy.

 - With a square hijab, fold it into a triangular shape around your face - making sure that it forms a perfectly curved shape above your forehead.
 Once you're satisfied with how it frames your face, use a pin to secure under your neck and ensure both loose ends are evenly placed at both sides of your head.

 - Next, cross each end over the other, firmly wrapping them around your neck and using another pin to secure at the back.

 - With this now finished, make sure you tuck all of your hijab's fabric beneath your work shirt, midi dress or elegant kimono.

 How to wear the professional hijab wrap style